adobe-commerce/dropin-template/README.md

 To render your container in the sandbox, Update the `examples/html-host/index.html` file.
 Use ```npm run serve``` to spin up the Sandbox environment at `http://127.0.0.1:3000`.

-Need help figuring out how work with the Sandbox?
+Need help figuring out how to work with the Sandbox?
 [Here](https://experienceleague.adobe.com/developer/commerce/storefront/dropins/all/creating/) is a detailed explanation.

 ### III.
 Run Unit Tests
 The commands to generate a component, container or an API, also create a `.test.tsx` file in their respective directories.
 These files are useful for unit testing.